foolmarks/yolox/README.md

 ```

-We use the _data_prep() function to read the calibration images and process them into a list.
+We use the local _data_prep() function to read the calibration images and process them into a list.
 Note that the preprocessing for calibration images must match the preprocessing that the model expects, normally defined during training.

 ```python